-The school follows the National Curriculum objectives as set out by the Ministry of Education, which state the learning outcomes to be achieved by all students in the basic and other subjects.
+The school follows the National Curriculum objectives as set out by the Ministry of Education, which state the learning outcomes to be achieved by all students in the essential learning areas and other subjects.

 The essential learning areas are Language, Mathematics, Science and the Environment, Technology, Social Sciences, The Arts, Physical and Personal Development.